pac12/drupal-test/README.md

 This evaluation requires a working development environment with Web Server, PHP & MySQL installed.
-In order to complete this evaluation, you will need to have the following setup on your local development environment.
+In order to complete this evaluation, you will need to have the following setup on your local development environment:

 1. a web server running:
   * PHP